frett27/Ada-Raft/doc/conception.md

-# Raft protocol implementation design
+# Raft protocol implementation design concepts

 Design is oriented for the library beeing properly and easily tested.
 This lead to disable time, be able to control message ordering and delays.
-=> Time is an issue, to be able to test all conditions

-In this implementation, we separate the execution engine (handling messages and behaviours) from the behaviour implementation, this could provide using async/await implementation with message loop,
+=> Time is an issue for proving the working of the protocol, as the protocol is based on timeouts.
+Evicting time, or providing a time variable (or epoch) then some test condition can be applied.